vanessayyou/Creative-AI/README.md

 the same comment),
 - "credentials.json" and "settings.yaml" which MUST NOT
 BE TOUCHED as they contain the access keys to RedditBot's own google account.
-- Also, in order for the program to work, pydrive must be pip-installed for python 2.7.
+- Also, in order for the program to work, praw and pydrive must be pip-installed for python 2.7.

+### 2. Musical Harmony

+- In order for generate.py to produce more complex music with different layers, pydub must be pip-installed for python 2.7.
+- Detailed instructions for installing pydub: https://github.com/jiaaro/pydub#installation